The success of an event can rely on the choice of event security provider.

 Protect your reputation by finding out what staff for your event are actually meant to be paid and that they actually are paid their contractual rate.
 Rates should comply with the latest National Living Wage/National Minimum Wage rates which can be checked at www.gov.uk/national-minimum-wage-rates.

-Westminster Security provides professional event security services in London and across the UK.
+Westminster Security provides high-end security to high-end events and venues.
+Enquire about our professional event security services in London and across the UK.